-We’ve often talked about our love of a good narrative before and that’s just one example of where good writing can elevate something, another is with characters.
-From our standpoint, the key to a good character is all in the development.
-The team have had numerous issues with TV shows and the likes where characters never change, they’re fine to a point but there’s no natural progression which makes us ultimately lose interest.
-With that in mind we wanted to discuss some of our favourite character arcs, there may be some spoilers but we will try to keep it broad and not give anything specific away.
+I’ve talked often about my love of a good narrative, it’s just one example of where good writing can elevate a story being told, another is with its characters.
+The key to a good character is all in their development.
+I have had numerous issues with shows where characters never change, they’re fine to a point but there’s no natural progression so ultimately interest dwindles.

 Jaime Lannister – Game of Thrones

-Full disclosure we’ve only watched the series and not read all the books, though the team are aware of some plot differences and also the fact that there’s more to come so it could all go wrong.
-With that being said Jaime is an absolute shit when you first meet him, arrogant, smug and lacking any real redeeming features.
+Full disclosure I’ve only watched the series and not read all the books, though I’m aware of some plot differences and also the fact that there’s more to come so it could all go wrong.
+With that being said Jaime is an absolute nasty when you first meet him, arrogant, smug and lacking any real redeeming features.
 However after one key incident which strips away a key aspect of his character and you learn more about him and how an act that he’s reviled for may actually be his finest moment, and what you see after that is a character who is more rounded, though that’s not to say he isn’t still a bit of an arse at times.

 Garrus Vakarian – Mass Effect